paretomansmartvotesim/paretomansmartvotesim.github.io/stv.md

 Think of single-winner voting methods.
 The winner is most representative of the median of the group.
 The median is a collective measure.
 If there are two sides and both are competing for the median, then both sides are represented.
 To see why this is the case, consider a case where the election is not competitive and the median belongs to only one side, then all the voters on that side benefit from that power, which is not very representative.
 The most representative election would be a competitive election where the median could be on either side.

 In STV, there are multiple "medians" (more like percentiles), one for each winner.
 These medians can be spread out over a larger region than for the single-winner case.
-This means there are more ways to be part of a group that wins and candidates have to pay attention to more voters.
+This means there are more ways to be part of a group that wins, and there are more "swing voters" that could belong to one group or another.
+Both of these effects mean candidates have to pay attention to more voters.

 Also, consider what would happen if, after the election, a candidate shifted their position toward the center of the group that elected them.
 They would lose the more moderate voters that voted for them when the next election comes.